 Impact of Tax Reform

 Tax Cuts and Jobs Act passed at the end 2017 provided one more curveball to make a complicated decision even more confusing.
 This round of tax reform lowered tax brackets from their already historic lows.
 So, if you’re a married couple making less than $300,000 or a single filer making less than $150,000, you’re likely paying the lowest marginal income tax rate you have at any point in your lifetime.
 These lowered rates are also scheduled to sunset in 2026 and, without legislative intervention, will revert back to their previously slightly higher rates.
-Couple that with the fact that as of the most recent reading in 2018, the United States debt to GDP ratio has now spent 12 consecutive quarters above 100% after spending most of the previous decade below 65%.
+Couple that with the fact that since late 2015, the US Debt to GDP ratio has remained above 100%.
 At some point that debt will need to be paid back, or at a minimum reduced.
 Since individual income taxes are the Federal government’s largest source of revenue, one can only postulate that future decades may bring a higher tax regime.
 Given that, Roth contributions and even conversions might make sense in this historically unique period of time.

 So what makes sense for you?
 As I said before, financial advice is a highly personal subject, and what makes sense for you now might not be the same next year.
 The most important decision you can make is the decision to save for retirement.
 What you do after that, whether you choose a Roth IRA or traditional, you can’t go wrong.